May 18, 2024

 When there’s a lot of buzz, people are curious how exactly the JavaScript ecosystem is solving these problems.
 And this is where the friction comes in.

-I don’t love opinionated full-stack frameworks, but I have shipped projects on the side with Laravel and Django, and I love the money they have made me.
+I don’t love opinionated full-stack frameworks, but I have built projects on the side with Laravel and Django, and they were a joy to use.
 There’s an undeniable productivity boost with these battle-tested frameworks.
 And it’s also a fantastic point of reference when you’re starting out.

 But they are not perfect.
 No matter which client-side solutions they push, they don’t hold a candle to the JavaScript ecosystem.
 That's subjective, of course, but that's my experience.